romanejaquez/dartpad_workshop_starter/public/step_05/instructions.md

 We'll be  using that styles config class to populate our side bar widget in a minute.

-Let's start building the widget structure on this widget, and start by returning a ```Material``` widget with the following specs:
+Let's start building the structure on this widget, and start by returning a ```Material``` widget with the following specs:

 - color: set to ```Utils.secondaryThemeColor```
 - child: a ```Padding``` widget with 8px of padding all around.
 Add a ```Column``` as its immediate child with an empty ```children``` property.